Juan Puentes: Biography

 Puentes was born in La Unión, Chile on 6 May 1904, the son of Juan Eduardo Puentes and Maclovia García.

 He married Hortensia Pagueguy Valverde in Río Bueno on 15 January 1944, and they had six children.

 He studied at the Seminario Conciliar de Concepción and later at the University of Chile’s Instituto Pedagógico, where he graduated in 1926 as a teacher of Biological Sciences and Chemistry.
 He subsequently studied Law at the same university and was admitted to the bar on 23 July 1929 with a thesis titled La reivindicación ("The Recovery Action").

 He worked as Inspector of the Instituto Nacional (1923–1928), professor of Sciences and Chemistry at the Liceo de Hombres de Valdivia (1928–1949), and professor at the Liceo José Victorino Lastarria.
 In 1956 he was appointed Director of Liceo N.º 10 de Santiago.
 He also practiced law in Valdivia and served for seven years as Manager of the Association of Retail Merchants of Valdivia.

 Political career

 A member of the Liberal Party, Puentes served as Secretary and President of the Liberal Assembly of Valdivia and as Provincial President of his party.

 He was elected Deputy of the Republic for the 22nd Departmental Grouping (Valdivia, La Unión, and Río Bueno) for three consecutive terms (1949–1953, 1953–1957, and 1957–1961).
 He sat on the Permanent Commission of Public Education throughout his parliamentary career and also on the Commission of Labor and Social Legislation during his first two terms.

 Civic and social activity

 Puentes was a founding member and President of the Valdivia Tennis Club and a member of the Phoenix Sports Club of Valdivia.

-He passed away in Valdivia on 16 November 1979.
+He died in Valdivia on 16 November 1979.